 Too often, limited analysis results in oversimplified judgments – declaring one refrigerant as the universal best choice while dismissing all alternatives.
 The reality is more nuanced, requiring a comprehensive evaluation of several key factors, which we will explore in detail below.

-1. Safety: A Primary Consideration
+2. Safety: A Primary Consideration

 While the ideal scenario is for refrigerants to remain sealed within their systems throughout their operational life, leaks can and do occur.
 This reality demands a thorough evaluation of each refrigerant's safety profile, potential risks, and necessary mitigation measures for specific applications.

-The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) assesses toxicity in Standard 34 – Designation and Safety Classification of Refrigerants.
+The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) assesses refrigerant toxicity in Standard 34 – Designation and Safety Classification of Refrigerants.
 This framework categorizes refrigerants into two classes based on their occupancy exposure limit (OEL):

-• Class A: "Lower toxicity"
+- Class A: "Lower toxicity"

-• Class B: "Higher toxicity"
+- Class B: "Higher toxicity"

 (The threshold between these classifications is set at 400 ppm.)

-Here is the toxicity classification of several refrigerants, as per ASHRAE:
+Here is the toxicity classification of several refrigerants, as per ASHRAE

 If the quantity of refrigerant in a system is sufficient that the toxicity or flammability concentrations can exceed the acceptable limits, then the ability to detect a leak is crucial.
 Most refrigerants are odorless, which presents a safety risk, but ammonia (NH3) has a unique advantage as a self-alarming refrigerant due to its sharp, irritating, and pungent odor.
 With an average odor threshold of 5 ppm, well below harmful concentrations, ammonia's distinctive smell ensures that even small leaks are quickly detected and repaired.

-FlammabilityMuch like toxicity claims, declarations of "non-flammable" refrigerants can be misleading.
-Carbon dioxide (R-744) stands as a notable exception – not only does it not burn, but it actually acts as a fire suppressant when released near flames.
+Flammability: Much like toxicity claims, declarations of "non-flammable" refrigerants can be misleading.
+Carbon dioxide (R-744) is a notable exception – not only does it not burn, but it also acts as a fire suppressant when released near flames.

 ASHRAE Standard 34 provides a systematic classification of refrigerants based on their flame propagation properties, tested under specific conditions at a temperature of 140 °F (60 °C) and a pressure of 14.7 psia (101.3 kPa).